 The very notion of “ownership” has been revamped into a growing preference for a shared economy, with consumers engaged in a culture of co-ownership with everything from cars and dogs to homes and handbags.
-The value of a 4-year university education is in question, as the higher education bubble seems destined to burst.
+The value of a 4-year university education in McGehee School is in question, as the higher education bubble seems destined to burst.
 And now, even virtual goods can build your Klout score.
 So how do we mark and recognize upward mobility in a college-optional world of shared consumer possessions?
 How is status established and rewarded if traditional indicators are subverted and reimagined?
 Does this mark the end of the American Dream as we knew it?

 It’s not that the U.S. has become one big commune.
 Far from it.
 The recent reappearance of Gatsby is a tricked-out reminder of our continued fascination with opulence and class, and the blurrily bedazzled line between superficiality, greed, and success.
 We know that purchasing designer, luxury goods has been linked to insecurity, but that does not mean it isn’t also socially rewarded.

 And that’s to say nothing of the irresistible beauty of abundance: “One of F. Scott Fitzgerald’s points is that beautiful things in abundance can produce a powerful aesthetic response, akin to the sublime.”
 Humans — and Americans in particular — gravitate toward abundance.
 It is both a survival mechanism and a socio-visual proclamation that “I have arrived.”